ecell-woxsen/ecell_report/README.md

 - The current week starts on Monday.
 - `New Report` reuses an unfinished draft for the same department and week.
 - `New Report` does not route a user to an already submitted report.
+- Report editor offers one-click carry-forward of pending/delayed tasks and goals from the prior week's report.
 - Department members can only see submitted reports for their department.
 - Department heads and team leads can manage reports only for their own department.
 - Leadership users can view and manage reports across departments and leave section-level comments.
 - Attachments are stored in Convex storage and are limited to 3 MB after browser-side compression.
 - Excel and PDF exports include report data, leadership feedback, and attachment metadata.
+- Office check-in via QR code supports both authenticated members (with a 1-hour check-in cooldown) and anonymous visitors (with name and optional course; stored in localStorage for one-tap return).
+- The attendance admin dashboard provides three views: Daily Log (entries grouped by department for a date), Member Summary (attendance counts over 7/30/90-day ranges), and Office Log (all entries in a date range with Excel export).

 ## Default Departments